Emotional invalidation is painful. Sometimes it’s unintentional, but it’s a sign of emotional abuse when done repeatedly and intentionally.

 I respect and honor myself when I pay attention to and accept my feelings.

 I will try to slow down and make time to notice how I feel.
 I know that my feelings matter and I will value the truth and wisdom they contain.
 Others may try to invalidate my experiences and feelings, but I will hold on to my truth.

-I can hold onto my truth and also remain open to other people’s perspectives as long as there is mutual respect.
+I can hold on to my truth and also remain open to other people’s perspectives as long as there is mutual respect.
 I’m learning to distinguish between people who invalidate and disrespect me and those who are curious and interested but have different experiences and feelings than my own.

 I can choose not to spend time with people who continue to invalidate my experiences and feelings.
-I will choose to surround myself with people who support my healing and growth, who push me to be a better person, and who leave me feeling better about myself -- not worse.
+I will choose to surround myself with people who support my healing and growth, who push me to be a better person, and who leave me feeling better about myself — not worse.